dartanyan910/Mven-Fuzzy-Factory-Funnel-Analysis/README.md

 **Conclusion:**

->The biggest leakage is at the /cart → /shipping step, where conversion is only 67.91%.
+>The biggest leakage within the checkout funnel is at the /cart → /shipping step, where conversion is only 67.91%.
 In other words, about 32% of users leave immediately after viewing their cart.
 This suggests many users may be checking total cost rather than fully committing to buy yet.

 # Recommendations:
 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following: